 Lisa Peets

-Lisa Peets leads the Technology Regulatory and Policy practice in the London office and is a member of the firm's Management Committee.
-Lisa divides her time between London and Brussels, and her practice embraces regulatory counsel and legislative advocacy.
-In this context, she has worked closely with leading multinationals in a number of sectors, including many of the world’s best-known technology companies.
+Lisa Peets is co-chair of the firm's Technology and Communications Regulation Practice Group and a member of the firm's global Management Committee.
+Lisa divides her time between London and Brussels, and her practice encompasses regulatory compliance and investigations alongside legislative advocacy.
+For more than two decades, she has worked closely with many of the world's best-known technology companies.

-Lisa counsels clients on a range of EU law issues, including data protection and related regimes, copyright, e-commerce and consumer protection, and the rapidly expanding universe of EU rules applicable to existing and emerging technologies.
-Lisa also routinely advises clients in and outside of the technology sector on trade related matters, including EU trade controls rules.
+Lisa counsels clients on a range of EU and UK legal frameworks affecting technology providers, including data protection, content moderation, artificial intelligence, platform regulation, copyright, e-commerce and consumer protection, and the rapidly expanding universe of additional rules applicable to technology, data and online services.

 On February 13, 2024, the European Parliament’s Committee on Internal Market and Consumer Protection and its Committee on Civil Liberties, Justice and Home Affairs (the “Parliament Committees”) voted overwhelmingly to adopt the EU’s proposed AI Act.
 This follows a vote to approve the text earlier this month by the Council of Ministers’ Permanent Representatives Committee (“Coreper“).
 This brings the Act closer to final; the last step in the legislative process is a vote by the full European Parliament, currently scheduled to take place in April 2024.